nonescz/turris-user-docs/docs/geek/tos3_migration.md

     Updates approvals are disabled when migration is triggered to not halt migration in situation when user is unable to approve subsequent continuation.

+Update is finished once you receive notification that migration was finished.
+Message in question starts with with sentence `Migraton from Turris OS 3.x was completed.`.

 ## Known problems and solutions
 You can encounter some problems that are caused by automatic migration.
 Not all problems can be automatically removed.
 These are known problems and solutions for them.

-##### Migration was successful but updater now reports error about unavailable package
+##### Updater reports error about unavailable package
 This happens because you had installed some package that is no longer available in Turris OS.
 This is intended as a protection of functionality you set up.